 John said he was coming up to speed, and commented that when building up capabilities it was important to make sure this was done in the right way.

-Sir John Stuttard said that he had spent a lot of time indexing photographs from the Anniversary Book and captioning them so they could be used by Johnnie in N&R. He will pass them to Henry for lodging in the database so that they are safe, and will leave it to Henry and John to decide where to put them and how to make them available to all members: Henry Fitzhugh and John Narvell
+Sir John Stuttard said that he had spent a lot of time indexing photographs from the Anniversary Book and captioning them so they could be used by Johnnie in N&R and others when requiring photos for club purposes.
+He will pass them to Henry for lodging in the database so that they are safe, and will leave it to Henry and John to decide where to put them and how to make them available to all members: Henry Fitzhugh and John Narvell

 AGM

 Ken invited comments on his proposed arrangements for the AGM, ie that it should be held by Zoom with all votes and questions submitted in advance.
 Rosemary said she thought it might be quite popular and asked whether time could be made for drinks and a chat after formal business.
 This was greeted enthusiastically and it was agreed that there should be a cocktail party by Zoom.
 Ken also said he would have a look at the letter of invitation to make it a bit softer, so as to encourage attendance.
-Johnnie Gallop and John Narvel offered the use of their professional Zoom subscriptions, to avoid the 45 min time limit, which was much appreciated: Ken Forbes
+Johnnie Gallop and John Narvell offered the use of their professional Zoom subscriptions, to avoid the 45 min time limit, which was much appreciated: Ken Forbes

 The London to Edinburgh